Saturday, May 11, 2024

 Single-channel video screening, Kalakendra, Dhaka

-Photographs (2 pieces), 33 X 24 in 2023
+Counter gaze of the video, photographs (2 pieces), 33 X 24 in 2023

 Arrow, an imaginative piece, mirrors society's tumultuous movement with anarchy, reacting to its ever-changing social and political landscape.
 With twists and turns, chaos reigns, giving birth to uproar, as if the very essence of anarchy is brought to life.
 Amidst this chaos, a performative act emerges—a symphony of noise giving birth to an uproar.
 It is a performance in front of the changing television screens, collectively with voice and soundscapes that evoke an absurd sensorial experience.